byxor/messenger-codeblock-fix/README.md

 ### 2. Copy the fixed CSS into the CSS injector.

-The fixed CSS is in the `style.css` file.
+The fixed CSS is in the `fix.css` file.